Diderot-Language/examples/fs3d/README.md

 	../../vis12/bin/diderotc --exec fs3d-scl.diderot

-The `-which` option will determine which function is sampled; look for `(0 == which)` below to see the function definitions, this includes 3D functions used to make datasets for [some](http://people.cs.uchicago.edu/~glk/pubs/#VIS-2003) [previous](http://people.cs.uchicago.edu/~glk/pubs/#VIS-2009) [papers](http://people.cs.uchicago.edu/~glk/pubs/#VIS-2014).
+The `-which` option will determine which function is sampled; look for `(0 == which)` in the code to see the start of the function definitions, this includes 3D functions used to make datasets for [some](http://people.cs.uchicago.edu/~glk/pubs/#VIS-2003) [previous](http://people.cs.uchicago.edu/~glk/pubs/#VIS-2009) [papers](http://people.cs.uchicago.edu/~glk/pubs/#VIS-2014).